Engine-Labs/self-modifying-api/README.md

 This is FastAPI project, so install dependencies from `requirements.txt` and run `./bin/dev` to start the development server locally.

+For a comprehensive development setup guide and troubleshooting tips, see [DEVELOPMENT.md](./DEVELOPMENT.md).

 ## Using this API with a GPT

 We tested using this API as a backend for GPT actions.
 The configuration we used is below.